Finding Beau

 In paying the respect and taking the time it deserves, you bring integrity to the deep loss that is yours.

-It is very difficult for people to receive understanding from others when they lose a human they love.
+It is extremely difficult for humans to receive understanding from others when they lose a human being they love.
 Imagine the difficulty when a human grieves the loss of a pet.

 These are some words Geoff has written in the Introduction of his book: